 MUnit support for domain based applications is designed to require the minimum change of code from your end to implement it.
 However, if your Mule application depends on a Mule Domain, there are a few considerations to take into account based on the characteristics of your application and domain, for example, if such projects are Mavenized.

 Regardless of whether your application is Maven based, when working in Anypoint Studio your Mule Domain must always be part of your workspace.

 Domain Support in MUnit for non mavenized projects works without the need of applying any extra configurations.

 When running a test for a non mavenized project in Studio 6.0.1, MUnit searches your domain settings and checks for an existing configuration.

 The following log example shows up every time you run an MUnit test from Studio 6.0.1:

 INFO 2016-06-09 15:51:28,253 [main] org.mule.munit.runner.domain.MunitDomainContextBuilder: Loading mule-deploy.properties ...

-When working with mavenized applications, there are a couple of considerations you need to have before running the test:
+When working with mavenized applications, there are a couple of considerations to take into account before running the test:

-The folder in your workspace containing your Mule project (regardless if it’s a Mule application or a Mule domain) must have the same name as the artifact ID defined in your pom file.
+The folder in your workspace containing your Mule project (regardless of whether it’s a Mule application or a Mule domain) must have the same name as the artifact ID defined in your pom file.

 If your mule project’s artifact Id is: